 Iditasport Extreme to McGrath:

 This is a supported race (trailmarkers, snowmachine / air support, & heated checkpoints) to McGrath.
-Your entry fee provides you with: Winter survival class, ride to the race start, snowmachined course & marked trail, online race tracking, trailbreaking crew, airplane crew, tented portable toilets.
-We have propane-heated tent camps.
+Your entry fee provides you with: Winter survival class, ride to the race start, snowmachine crew & marked trail, online race tracking, heated tent camps & tented portable toilets.
 Our tent camps are Arctic Ovens–super deluxe survival tents and all are propane heated so they will be super warm when you arrive!
 At the tent camps you will have a resting area and drinking water.
-Your drop bags will be delivered via airplane.
+Your drop bags will be delivered to two remote areas.
 Finishers also receive a personalized ulu trophy.

-Below is a photo of Checkpoint #8 in the Alaskan Range: Styx Tent Camp, an oasis in the wilderness!
+Below is a photo of one of our checkpoints in the Alaskan Range: Styx Tent Camp, an oasis in the wilderness!

 Total time allowed for completion of the Iditasport Extreme to McGrath race is 12 days.